The Doctors at the Southwest Scoliosis and Spine Institute believe that spinal injections and medications will limit and

 Differential Lower Extremity Injections

 Various types of injections into certain areas of the lower extremities can help your doctor decide where the pain is starting.
-Pain that comes from problems with the back and the spinal nerves can mimic many other conditions.
+Pain that comes from problems with the back and spinal nerves can mimic many other conditions.
 Sometimes it is impossible to tell if the pain you are experiencing is due to a back condition or a problem in your hip, knee, or foot.

 To help determine whether a joint of your lower limb is causing you pain, your doctor may suggest injecting medication, such as lidocaine, into the joint to numb the area.
 Once the doctor injects medication and the pain goes away immediately, you must know that the specific joint is more likely the source of the pain than your back.
 Your doctor can then focus on finding the problem in the joint.

 General Contraindication for Spinal Injections and Medications

 When certain medical conditions are present, doctors may determine it is unsafe to perform a spinal injection.
 Your doctor will discuss any concerns with you before making a final decision.

-If you have a tendency to heavy bleeding or are on anticoagulant therapy (medication that prevents blood clotting), you are not a good candidate for spinal injections.
+If you have a tendency to have heavy bleeding or are on anticoagulant therapy (medication that prevents blood clotting), you are not a good candidate for spinal injections.
 The physician might ask you to stop all medications such as aspirin and ibuprofen five days before the injection.
 These medications can decrease the ability of the blood to clot and lead to problems.
 Make sure your provider has a list of your medications well ahead of your scheduled procedure.

-If you have a local or systemic infection, a spinal injection may put you at greater risk for spreading the infection into the spine, causing meningitis (inflammation in the covering that surrounds the spinal cord).
-Make sure to tell your health care provider if you have any infected wounds, boils, or rashes anywhere on your body.
+If you have a local or systemic infection, a spinal injection may put you at greater risk of spreading the infection into the spine, causing meningitis (inflammation in the covering that surrounds the spinal cord).
+Make sure to tell your healthcare provider if you have any infected wounds, boils, or rashes anywhere on your body.

 Unstable Medical Conditions